 Finally, vardenafil, or Levitra, take action in about the same amount of time as sildenafil.
 Most manufacturers of vardenafil recommend taking the drug 60 minutes before sexual activity to give it time to begin working.

 In general, you’ll need to provide some time for your ED medication to start working before you engage in sexual activity.
-The best approach is to prepare ahead of time and make sure you’ve consumed your ED medication 30-60 minutes before sex, depending on the specific drug.
+The best approach is to prepare ahead of time and make sure you’ve consumed your ED medication 30-60 minutes before sex, depending on the specific drug and your doctor's recommendation.

 It’s also important to remember that a high-fat, large meal can potentially delay the absorption of most ED medication.
 For this reason, most ED drug manufacturers recommend taking ED drugs such as sildenafil, tadalafil, and vardenafil with plenty of water on a relatively empty stomach.